ivodolenc/effekt/docs/installation.md

 ## CDN

-Here are some examples of how to integrate `Effekt` with a CDN, but feel free to download the scripts manually and serve them yourself.
+Here are some examples of how to integrate **Effekt** from a CDN via a script tag.

+Also, it is possible to download files manually and serve them accordingly.

 ### script module - esm